Folsom, New Jersey: Local government

-In January 2020, the Borough Council appointed Jake Blazer to fill the balance of the term expiring in December 2021 that had been held by Greg Schenker until he resigned from office.
+In January 2020, the borough council appointed Jake Blazer to fill the balance of the term expiring in December 2021 that had been held by Greg Schenker until he resigned from office.

-In September 2016, the Borough Council selected Lisa O'Toole from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2018 that had been vacated by Bryan Gummoe, who resigned the previous month.
+In September 2016, the borough council selected Lisa O'Toole from a list of three candidates nominated by the Republican municipal committee to fill the seat expiring in December 2018 that had been vacated by Bryan Gummoe, who resigned the previous month.
 In the November 2016 general election, Independent Greg Schenker defeated O'Toole to win the balance of the term of office.

-The Borough Council selected Louis DeStefano in August 2014 from among three names offered by the Republican municipal committee to fill the vacant seat of Mayor Thomas N. Ballistreri, who had resigned earlier that month.
-In September 2014, Bennett Pagano was selected by the Borough Council from among the three candidates recommended by the local Republican Committee to fill Louis DeStefano's vacant council seat.
+The borough council selected Louis DeStefano in August 2014 from among three names offered by the Republican municipal committee to fill the vacant seat of Mayor Thomas N. Ballistreri, who had resigned earlier that month.
+In September 2014, Bennett Pagano was selected by the borough council from among the three candidates recommended by the local Republican Committee to fill Louis DeStefano's vacant council seat.
 Pagano was elected in November 2014 to serve the balance of the term.

 Federal, state and county representation

-Folsom is located in the 2nd Congressional District and is part of New Jersey's 2nd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Folsom had been in the 9th state legislative district.
+Folsom is located in the 2nd Congressional District and is part of New Jersey's 8th state legislative district.